KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive RGB Parade widget

-The RGB Parade widget displays a histogram of the RGB components of the video data.
+The RGB Parade :term:`widget` displays a histogram of the RGB components of the video data.

 The horizontal axis represents the timeline in the video frame.
 The vertical axis is the pixel luminance from 0 to 255.
 The brightness of the point on the graph represents the count of the number of pixels with this luminance in this column of pixels in the video frame.